11ume/kable/docs/getting_started.md

 <br>

-The second service is called **bar**, and this is similar to the first, yes you are thinking that it is a cyclic referral, but we will simply ignore this for this example.
+The second service is called **bar**, and this is similar to the first, surely you are thinking that it is a cyclic reference, but we will simply ignore this for this example and u can observe how theses two services are able to found each other immediately.

 <br>